camilodaza2020/Voice_assistant/README.md

 -Remember to install an environment in order to avoid problems between installations of the libraries.

-- I created the MVP file where once you run it, it should generate an interface or link, enter and test the model.
+-I created the MVP file where once you run it, it should generate an interface or link, enter and test the model.

 -This model has not yet conexion to the openai api, but it has good performance for testing.